-You should always claim for eligible treatment even if it costs less than your excess.
-Otherwise, if you need to claim again, your remaining excess may be higher than it would have been
+You should always claim for eligible treatment even if it costs less than your excess or co-payment.
+Otherwise, if you need to claim again, your remaining excess may be higher than it would have been.

 If you'd like to withdraw a claim